 Always think before designing a survey as to what your objective is.
 Scrutinize the purpose, evaluate the positives and negatives of using an open or closed answer for your research study.
 Try it by sending out to a selected database, analyzing the results, and planning improvements for the next round of surveys.

 Everything easy or complicated requires competence.
 Asking the right question is also one such thing that requires capabilities.
-Capability to understand and segment the target audience, determine the kind of questions that will work well with that audience, and determine the efficiency of open-ended questions.
+Capability to understand and segment the target audience, determine the kind of questions that will work well with that audience, and determine the efficiency of them.

 Here are four ways to create effective open-ended questions: